Experience Wonder, Safely

 In recent months, our facilities team has made numerous upgrades to our HVAC system!
 The changes include doubling the amount of fresh air in all areas of the Museum, using MERV 13 (HEPA quality) health care-grade air filters, which can remove smoke, viruses and bacteria from the air, and installing UVC lights in HVAC units to kill mold, viruses and bacteria.

 We’ve introduced changes to help ensure physical distancing.
-We’re limiting the number of people at any given time inside certain exhibit spaces.
 Hands-on elements in exhibits remain closed for the time being, as well as a few other areas of the Museum, such as the Whose Home? indoor play space.

 Café and store

-The Rimrock Café is open with limited indoor seating and for take-out and outdoor dining, and you can still find a great gift at Silver Sage Trading.
-Both are open with safety modifications in place.
+The recently renovated Rimrock Café is now open with a limited menu.
+You can also find a great gift at Silver Sage Trading.
 Please bring a reusable water bottle as well.
 You can refill onsite to stay hydrated!
 Water bottles are also available onsite for purchase.

 Silver Sage Trading is open daily, 10:00 am – 5:00 pm.